Identifies a declared element as deprecated.

 @Deprecated [ message ]

 - Optional string literal shown as part of the compiler warning.

-Library MyAPI @Deprecated Class foo End Class @Deprecated "Use baz instead" Method bar End Method Method baz End Method
+Library MyAPI @Deprecated Class foo ' ...
+End Class @Deprecated "Use baz as an alternative" Method bar ' ...
+End Method Method baz ' ...
+End Method